polkadot-developers/polkadot-docs/infrastructure/validators/operational-tasks/how-to-upgrade-validator.md

 ### Session `N`

 1. Start a second node.
 Once it is synced, use the `--validator` flag.
 This is now "Validator B."
-2. Generate Session keys for **Validator B**.
+2. Generate Session keys for **Validator B**
-3. Submit a `set_key` extrinsic from your staking proxy with the session key generated from **Validator B**.
+3. Submit a `set_key` extrinsic from your staking proxy with the session key generated from **Validator B**
-4. Take note of the Session that this extrinsic was executed in.
+4. Take note of the Session that this extrinsic was executed in
-5. Allow the current session to elapse and then wait for two full sessions.
+5. Allow the current session to elapse and then wait for two full sessions

 **It is imperative that you keep Validator A running during this time.** `set_key` does not have an immediate effect and requires two full sessions to elapse before it does.
 If you do switch off